 If you are considering a project proposal to SPARC, and you have not already done so, you are encouraged to contact the SPARC staff via e-mail at firstname.lastname@example.org staff to set up a (video) conference call to discuss your project.
 They will be able to assist you in determining whether or not the Center can be of support or collaborate on your project– and what types of collaboration or support are possible.
 In addition you should also consider participating in a SPARC webinar, accessing the various resources the Center has on equipment and workflows at The GMV, or check SPARC’s FAQ.

 There are a number of different types of awards and collaborations that are possible.

 You can start your application process by registering for an account.
 You must register for an account to gain access to the application forms.
 You can apply in one or more of the following categories:

-Calendars explaining the timeline and deadlines for each type of application are available on the pages under the APPLY tab.
+Calendars explaining the timeline for each type of application are available on the pages under the APPLY tab.

 Applications for Fieldwork Awards, Data & Analytics Awards, and Publication Awards are competitively funded based on a review and ranking process by the Center’s Advisory Committee and the SPARC Program Directors.
-Applications for residency and collaborative proposal development are evaluated by SPARC staff.
+Applications for residency and collaborative proposal development are evaluated by SPARC Program Directors.